aminerahik-dev/FiveM-Admin-Menu/README.md

 - Root cause is malformed ACE syntax in `server.cfg` — FiveM's parser is strict about spacing
 - Verify your lines match exactly: `add_ace group.admin admin_menu.admin allow` (single space between each token, no tabs)
-- After editing `server.cfg`, run `restart FiveM-Admin-Menu` in the server console — a full server restart is not required
+- After editing `server.cfg`, run `restart fivem-admin-menu` in the server console — a full server restart is not required
 - Use `test_ace [player_id] admin_menu.superadmin` in the server console to confirm the correct node resolves

 **Menu doesn't open**

-- Confirm `ensure FiveM-Admin-Menu` is in `server.cfg`
+- Confirm `ensure fivem-admin-menu` is in `server.cfg`
 - Check F8 console for errors on resource start
 - Verify your ACE node is correctly assigned (`add_principal` line matches your identifier)